DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 >
 > When Strahd awoke from his hibernation, Victor and Stella agreed that escaping his tyranny was imperative.
 (Victor also hoped for an opportunity to escape his parents’ grasp, while Stella hoped to bring her family with her from Barovia.)
 The two dove together into a new research project: the construction of a teleportation circle capable of escaping Barovia.
 >
 > Ten weeks ago, their prototype teleportation circle was complete.
-After the two performed some minor experiments using Victor’s undead cats, Stella excitedly insisted on a live, human trial and volunteered to go first.
+After the two performed some minor experiments using undead rabbits Victor animated from animal bones, Stella excitedly insisted on a live, human trial and volunteered to go first.
 Victor reluctantly did so—and tragedy struck.
 >
 > Neither Stella nor Victor could have known it, but the Mists of Barovia formed a unique metaphysical barrier against Victor’s teleportation circle.
 The spell failed—and the psychic backlash briefly exposed Stella’s soul to the raw energies of the Ethereal Plane.
 >